ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

    ``M.y``, but not ``x`` and ``y`` (unless an importer also said ``import module M``).
    A hypothetical ``import module M`` export item could satisfy this need.

-E. Drop the possibility of anonymous local modules; that is, require the module name in the new form of declaration.
-   However, I like the idea of anonymous modules, as they serve to reduce the scope of some declarations without bothering the programmer to write a name for the module.

-F. Disallow local modules to be mutually recursive.
-The current proposal says (point 4) that the local module system affects scoping only.
+#.
+Disallow local modules to be mutually recursive.
+The current proposal says
+   that the local module system affects scoping only.
 However, we could instead declare that a mutual-dependency strongly-connected component (SCC) cannot include definitions in more than one module.
 This would disable mutual recursion between modules, but open